daviddwlee84/OperatingSystem/README.md

 # Operating System

-PKU OS course project and notes
+PKU OS course project and notes based on Nachos and XV6.

+* Nachos - An immature OS that we can try to add wings on it.
+* XV6 - A much more functional OS that we can absorb its essence by tracing code.

 ## Schedule

+### Nachos Lab

 Lab  |Subject|Detail
 -----|-------|------